Thomas Eakins: The figure

 Eakins' lifelong interest in the figure, nude or nearly so, took several thematic forms.
 The rowing paintings of the early 1870s constitute the first series of figure studies.
-In Eakins' largest picture on the subject, The Biglin Brothers Turning the Stake (1873), the muscular dynamism of the body is given its fullest treatment.
+In Eakins' largest picture on the subject, The Biglin Brothers Turning the Stake (1873; image link), the muscular dynamism of the body is given its fullest treatment.

 In the 1877 painting William Rush and His Model, he painted the female nude as integral to a historical subject, even though there is no evidence that the model who posed for Rush did so in the nude.
 The Centennial Exhibition of 1876 helped foster a revival in interest in Colonial America and Eakins participated with an ambitious project employing oil studies, wax and wood models, and finally the portrait in 1877.
-William Rush was a celebrated Colonial sculptor and ship carver, a revered example of an artist-citizen who figured prominently in Philadelphia civic life, and a founder of the Pennsylvania Academy of Fine Arts where Eakins had started teaching.
+William Rush was a celebrated Colonial sculptor and ship carver, a revered example of an artist-citizen who figured prominently in Philadelphia civic life, and a founder of the Pennsylvania Academy of the Fine Arts, where Eakins started teaching.

 Despite his sincerely depicted reverence for Rush, Eakins' treatment of the human body once again drew criticism.
 This time it was the nude model and her heaped-up clothes depicted front and center, with Rush relegated to the deep shadows in the left background, that stirred dissatisfaction.
 Nonetheless, Eakins found a subject that referenced his native city and an earlier Philadelphia artist, and allowed for an assay on the female nude seen from behind.

 When he returned to the subject many years later, the narrative became more personal: In William Rush and His Model (1908), gone are the chaperon and detailed interior of the earlier work.
 The professional distance between sculptor and model has been eliminated, and the relationship has become intimate.
 In one version of the painting from that year, the nude is seen from the front, being helped down from the model stand by an artist who bears a strong resemblance to Eakins.

 The Swimming Hole (1884–85) features Eakins' finest studies of the nude, in his most successfully constructed outdoor picture.
 The figures are those of his friends and students, and include a self-portrait.
 Although there are photographs by Eakins which relate to the painting, the picture's powerful pyramidal composition and sculptural conception of the individual bodies are completely distinctive pictorial resolutions.
 The work was painted on commission, but was refused.

 In the late 1890s Eakins returned to the male figure, this time in a more urban setting.
 Taking the Count (1896), a painting of a prizefight, was his second largest canvas, but not his most successful composition.
 The same may be said of Wrestlers (1899).
 More successful was Between Rounds (1899), for which boxer Billy Smith posed seated in his corner at Philadelphia's Arena; in fact, all the principal figures were posed by models re-enacting what had been an actual fight.
 Salutat (1898), a frieze-like composition in which the main figure is isolated, "is one of Eakins' finest achievements in figure-painting."